 At the bottom of the Dashboard pane on the left, you will find a list of tracks that are due to be played out.
 On the right, you will find information on the most recently played track.

-To log out of your Live365 interface, click on the Logout link in the top-right corner of the Dashboard view.
+To log out of your Live365 interface, click on the Logout link in the top-right corner of the Live365 interface.

-Now that you’re familiar with the Live365 layout, read about uploading media and creating events in the First Time Users Broadcast Guide.
+Now that you’re familiar with the Live365 layout, read about uploading media and creating Playlists and Events in the First Time Users Broadcast Guide.